jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 Option 2: Accept a **Team Invitation**

 1. Browse to your project page on [DevOps Services](https://hub.jazz.net/).
-2. Click on the **Configure Eclipse client** link on the right side of the project page.
+2. Click **Configure eclipse client** on the right side of the project page.
 3. Copy the text for the project invitation.
 4. In Eclipse, go to **File > Accept JazzHub Client Configuration**.
 (If you don't see that menu option, go to **File > Accept Team Invitation**.)
 5. Paste the copied invitation text, and click **Finish**.
+6. Enter your login credentials for your project.

-Now you have connceted to your DevOps Services project in Eclipse.
+Now you have connected to your DevOps Services project in Eclipse.
 Click the **Team Artifacts** tab and see the new Repository Connection and Project Area

 <a name='loading_code_into_eclipse_from_jazz_scm'></a>